ansu555/Getting-started-with-Git-and-GitHub/README.md

 # Getting-started-with-Git-and-GitHub
-Here's a full guide for Git and GitHub, from beginner to advanced, focusing on open-source contributions and covering all essential commands.
+Here's a full guide for Git and GitHub, from beginner to advanced, focusing on open-source contributions and all essential commands.

-Git is a version control system that lets you track changes to files and collaborate on projects.
+Git is a version control system that lets you track file changes and collaborate on projects.
 GitHub is a platform for hosting Git repositories, often used for open-source projects.

 #### **Install Git**
 To install Git: